-Prerequisites: Algebra I and geometry.
-Recommended prerequisite: National Center for Construction Education and Research (NCCER) Core, Introduction to Manufacturing, Principles of Construction, or Construction Technology I.
+Recommended prerequisites: National Center for Construction Education and Research (NCCER) Core, Introduction to Manufacturing, Principles of Construction, or Construction Technology I.

 Students will learn the types of work performed, responsibilities, career opportunities within the industry and safety principles associated with pipefitting.
 Additionally, students will learn care, selection and use of hand and power tools of the trade and ladder and scaffold safety, selection, construction and the associated hazards.
 Oxyfuel cutting and associated safety procedures will be reinforced.
 Students will learn the maintenance, operation and safety of motorized equipment.
 This class may lead to the National Center for Construction Education and Research (NCCER) certification.